Surpassing the wave-particle duality relation via feed-forward of phase information

-with the normalization chosen to be done over one $2\pi$-period.
-This probability distribution results in an interference pattern with $100\%$ visibility $\mathcal{V} = 1$.

-\subsection{Which-way detector}
+\paragraph*{Which-way detector.}

-In order to gain information about the path of the QO, we now introduce a WWD at the interferometer slits [see Fig.~\ref{fig_setup}(a)].
-We assume that each part of the WWD is implemented by a qubit, i.e., the whole WWD can be described by a state in the Hilbert space $\mathcal{H}_\text{WWD} = \mathbb{C}^2\,\otimes\,\mathbb{C}^2$.
-Before the experiment, the WWD is initialized in the state $|\chi^{(i)}\rangle = \ket{0}_a\otimes\ket{0}_b \equiv \ket{00}$.
-Assuming that the WWD performs a quantum non-demolition measurement \cite{Scully:1991} of the QO's path, the combined system after interaction of the QO with the WWD is transferred into the entangled state \cite{schilling2012phase}:
+To gain information about the path of the QO, we introduce a which-way detector (WWD) at the interferometer slits, depicted as two boxes in the two pathways of Fig.~\ref{fig_all}(a).
+We assume that each part of the WWD is implemented by a qubit initialized in the state $|\chi^{(i)}\rangle = \ket{0}_a\otimes\ket{0}_b \equiv \ket{00}$.
+Assuming that the WWD performs a quantum non-demolition measurement \cite{Scully:1991} of the QO's path, the combined system after interaction of the QO with the WWD is transferred into the entangled state~\cite{Schilling:2012}:

 Hereby, the two final states $|\chi_a\rangle$ and $|\chi_b\rangle$ of the WWD are, in contrast to the states $|\psi_a \rangle$ and $|\psi_b \rangle$ of the QO, not necessarily orthogonal.
 Instead, they are a general superposition of the basis states $\ket{0}_{a/b}$ and $\ket{1}_{a/b}$: